New home school and nonpublic school students and their parents should follow the steps below to get started at Lakeland in the CCP program.

 - Attend a high school CCP information session.

-- Complete and submit the CCP Funding Application – Due April 1, 2022
+- Start the CCP Funding Application – Due April 1

 - Complete a CCP application with Lakeland Community College.